Revadike/rhSGST/README.md

 ## Changelog

+**2017-02-20 v4.0.1**

+* Fixed an issue with the colors not displaying properly for Not Activated /  Multiple Wins Checker results from v4.0-.
+* Fixed an issue with the header from Extended SteamGifts.

 **2017-02-20 v4.0**

 * Script moved from Greasy Fork to GitHub with a major update and lots of changes / new features.